marklogic/marklogic-docker/README.md

 ```
 $ docker stop container_id
 ```
-3. Now, run a MarkLogic Docker container using the latest release of the Docker image.
-Use the same volume, mounted to the container that was running the older release.
-Container name should change to avoid conflicts with the older container.
+3. To upgrade MarkLogic, create a new container with the latest Docker image while using the same volume mounted to the container that was running the older release.
+To prevent conflicts, you should either remove the old container or assign a distinct name to the new container.
+The following commands use a unique name for the new container with the existing volume.
 ```
 $ docker run -d -it -p 8000:8000 -p 8001:8001 -p 8002:8002 \
      --name MarkLogic_cont_2 \